oracle-samples/maa/dg_setup_scripts/README.md

 These output files are: the TAR of the password file, and the TAR of the TDE wallet (when used).

 ##### 7.- Run the script "3_dataguardit_standby_root.sh"
-Where to run:     In STANDBY db host(s).
-If RAC: run first in the standby db host 1, and then in standby db host 2.
+Where to run:     In the new STANDBY db host(s).
+If RAC: run first in the new standby db host 1, and then in the new standby db host 2.
 Run with user:    root
-This script prepares the standby host(s), creates the standby database using the "restore from service" feature, and configures the DG Broker.
+This script prepares the new standby host(s), creates the new standby database using the "restore from service" feature, and configures the DG Broker.
-In case of a RAC, most of the actions are performed when it runs in the first node, and only a subset of the steps are performed when it runs in the secondary node of the RAC.
+In case of a RAC, most of the actions are performed when the script runs in the first node.
+Only a subset of the steps are performed when it runs in the secondary node of the RAC.
 NOTE: in case there are environment values that differ from primary (i.e. the ORACLE_HOME path, the Grid OS user, etc.) make sure you update the DG_properties.ini file accordingly in the standby db hosts.

+##### 8.- Post steps
+This is only needed if you added a new standby database to an existing Oracle Data Guard instance (ADDITIONAL_STANDBY=YES), then add the TNS entry that points to the previously existing standby database, in the new standby database tnsnames.ora file, and conversely.
+Ensure that the standby databases are able to connect each other to the listener port.